dabreegster/talks/sotm_2022/slides.md

 - Configurable
   - an OSM editor: don't merge intersections or parallel roads
-  - routing, rendering, transportation analysis: opt into everything
+  - routing, rendering, transportation analysis: opt into more

 ## Writing transformations